xlladdins/xll_math/xml.md

 #### Accessor

-_Accessors_ return information about nodes.
+_Accessors_ return information about content of nodes.

 The _attribute_ accessor returns the attributes of a node.
 It returns a sequence of zero or more attributes.